 The protection provided by this dose is expected to last at least 10 years and could be life-long.

-A yellow fever booster with one dose (0.5 milliliters) may be needed: - if you or your child had an insufficient response to the first dose, - or after at least 10 years if it is required as a condition of entry in some countries, says the CDC.
+A yellow fever booster with one dose (0.5 milliliters) may be needed: - if you or your child had an insufficient response to the first dose - or after at least 10 years if required as a condition of entry in some countries, says the CDC.

 A study published in 2018 reported that a one-fifth fractional dose of the Stamaril (17D-YFV) yellow fever vaccine delivers protective antibodies.
 This suggestion is not FDA nor CDC approved.

-- June 25, 2020 - To help meet the continued yellow fever vaccination needs in the U.S., STAMARIL® (Yellow Fever Vaccine [Live]) will continue to be available throughout 2020.
-Sanofi Pasteur has worked with the FDA to distribute STAMARIL through an Expanded Access Program (EAP) during the YF-VAX vaccine shortage until the production of YF-VAX vaccine resumes in its new facility.
+June 25, 2020 - To help meet the continued yellow fever vaccination needs in the U.S., STAMARIL® (Yellow Fever Vaccine [Live]) will continue to be available throughout 2020.
+Sanofi Pasteur has worked with the FDA to distribute STAMARIL through an Expanded Access Program (EAP) during the YF-VAX vaccine shortage until the YF-VAX vaccine production resumes in its new facility.

-- April 20, 2020 - A large, ongoing outbreak of yellow fever in Nigeria began in September 2017.
+April 20, 2020 - A large, ongoing outbreak of yellow fever in Nigeria began in September 2017.
 The outbreak is now spread throughout the country.
-The Nigerian Ministry of Health has reported cases of the disease in all 36 states and the Federal Capital Territory.
+The Nigerian Ministry of Health has reported the disease in all 36 states and the Federal Capital Territory.

-- May 8, 2019 – A new, long-term study found no evidence that a Yellow Fever virus vaccination in dengue-endemic areas increased the risk of Severe Dengue Fever.
+May 8, 2019 – A new, long-term study found no evidence that a Yellow Fever virus vaccination in dengue-endemic areas increased Severe Dengue Fever's risk.